 So, you now have a whole selection of happy and beautiful images at hand!
-Here are a few quotes about happiness that you can use to create your memes with.
-Helpful online tools include imgflip's meme generator or quick meme.
+Here are a few quotes about happiness that you can use to create your own memes.

-Sometimes, no matter what we do or how hard we try, we just cannot seem to gain a lasting sense of happiness.
-That’s alright!
-Happiness is not a permanent, ultimate destination to be reached, but something that we must learn how to find and define for ourselves along the many branching paths of our life.
-It’s a bright, blooming purple aster along an autumn trail after the last leaves have fallen; we can choose to see the bare branches, or the flower, or both.
+Sometimes, no matter what we do or how hard we try, we just cannot seem to maintain a lasting sense of happiness.
+That’s okay.
+Happiness is not a permanent, ultimate destination to be reached, but something that we must learn how to define for ourselves along the many branching paths of our life.
+It’s a bright, blooming purple aster along an autumn trail after the last leaves have fallen.
+We can choose to see the bare branches, the flower, or both.
 Many asters only bloom in the autumn, and so, too, must we learn to find happiness and beauty in our own metaphorical autumns.
 We make a conscious choice to find goodness and happiness even in the midst of pain, difficulty, and uncertainty.

 “She has been very helpful in my current time of need.
 I am so glad I was matched with her as my counselor.
 I am on the road to recovery and happiness thanks to her.”

 Sometimes, a lack of happiness can cause us to withdraw from life.
 In these cases, reaching out to an in-person therapist can be challenging.
 You may prefer to just stay at home.
 That’s where online therapy comes in.
 With internet-based counseling, you can connect with a licensed mental health professional from the comfort of your home.

 Online therapy also tends to be more cost-effective than in-person counseling, and you don’t have to pay for transportation to reach your appointment.
 Don’t wait for happiness to find you.

 Continue reading to see reviews of BetterHelp therapists by people learning how to find happiness.